A SIMPLE GUIDE TO HOME LOAN JARGON

 Equal Credit Opportunity Act

-The Equal Credit Opportunity Act (ECOA) is a federal law that requires mortgage lenders and other creditors to make credit equally available without discrimination based on race, color, religion, national origin, age, sex, marital status, or receipt of income from public assistance programs.
+The Equal Credit Opportunity Act (ECOA) is a federal law that requires lenders and other creditors to make credit equally available without discrimination based on race, color, religion, national origin, age, sex, marital status, or receipt of income from public assistance programs.

 The periodic examination of escrow accounts to determine if current monthly deposits will provide sufficient funds to pay taxes, insurance, and other bills when due.